regit/suriwire/README.rst

 =====

 Run externally suricata on the pcap file you study to create a suitable alert file.
-You need to use the `numlog` output format.
+You need to use the `pcap-info` output format.

 In wireshark, go to `Tools->Wireshark->Activate` and enter the name of the alert file.
 You will now find information about the